rwth-irt/IMU-Simulator/README.md

     ```bash
     ros2 launch imu_simulator_package imu_simulator.launch.py
     ```
-  The IMU simulator prints your settings and now waits for a ground truth odometry message.
+  The IMU simulator prints your settings and waits for a ground truth odometry message.

 3. **Provide an odometry publisher** from you vehicle simulation.
   For testing, you can launch the odometry_test_publisher node: